 Ideas for screening for Uniform Standards of Appraisal Practice (USPAP) as of Jan.
 1, 2020

 Appraisal review outcomes and when to request revisions

 Who Should Attend?

-Richard Hamm has been training bankers for 28 years, designing and delivering courses specializing in commercial lending and credit, including portfolio and risk management, commercial real estate (CRE) and appraisals, plus selling and negotiating skills, and director training.
-He also conducts eight senior lender forums on a periodic basis in multiple states and one series at the national level.
+Richard Hamm has been training bankers for 30+ years, designing and delivering courses specializing in commercial lending and credit, including portfolio and risk management, commercial real estate (CRE) and appraisals, plus selling and negotiating skills, and director training.

-He is based in Huntsville, Ala., and has owned/operated Advantage Consulting & Training for 14 years, after a 22-year banking career including senior positions in lending and credit, plus president of a community bank through formation and acquisition of an existing bank.
+He is based in Huntsville, AL and has owned/operated Advantage Consulting & Training for 15+ years, after a 22-year banking career including senior positions in lending and credit, plus president during the formation of a community bank.
 He has BS and MBA degrees from the University of Alabama.

 Live Access, 30 Days OnDemand Playback, Presenter Materials and Handouts $279

 12 Months OnDemand Playback + $110